gcapes/git-course/06-remote.md

 ---
 layout: page
 title: Version control with Git
+subtitle: Working from multiple locations with a remote repository
 ---
-## Working from multiple locations with a remote repository

 > ## Learning objectives {.objectives}
 > * Understand how to set up remote repository